If you are in need of an exhaustive guide to the best delay pedals, you’ve come to the right place.

 - Boss DM 2W Waza Craft

-Based on the vintage Boss DM-2, the 2W introduces switchable sound modes and greater versatility, with Custom mode offering a cleaner analog tone with over twice the available delay time (800ms).
+Based on the vintage Boss DM-2, the 2W introduces an extra switchable mode and greater versatility: Custom mode offers a cleaner analog tone with over twice the available delay time of the original (up to 800ms).
 It features an expression pedal input to control the rate and a direct out.

 - Way Huge Aquapuss MkIII